John Rosatti Revocable Trust Sells 3,000 Shares of BurgerFi International, Inc. (NASDAQ:BFI) Stock

-BurgerFi International, Inc. (NASDAQ:BFI – Get Rating) major shareholder John Rosatti Revocable Trust sold 3,000 shares of the business’s stock in a transaction dated Wednesday, March 30th.
-The shares were sold at an average price of $4.25, for a total transaction of $12,750.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Large shareholders that own 10% or more of a company’s stock are required to disclose their sales and purchases with the SEC.
+BurgerFi International, Inc. (NASDAQ:BFI – Get Rating) major shareholder John Rosatti Revocable Trust sold 3,000 shares of the stock in a transaction that occurred on Monday, April 4th.
+The stock was sold at an average price of $4.07, for a total transaction of $12,210.00.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
+Large shareholders that own at least 10% of a company’s shares are required to disclose their transactions with the SEC.

 John Rosatti Revocable Trust also recently made the following trade(s):